lonestone/nest-sdk-generator/README.md

 ### Is there a way to log the requests or responses somewhere?

-All of the SDK's methods use a central handler which calls a function you provided, where you can absolutely everything you can.
+All of the SDK's methods use a central handler which calls a function you provided, where you can do absolutely everything you can.
 You are in charge of making the requests thanks to the provided URI and query/body parameters, which means you can write the requests and responses to the local storage, send them to a log server, or anything else.